 Tip: Go grocery shopping at Casa Ley on the outskirts of the city center

 There are plenty of small stores in the heart of Zona Romantica and the city center.
 However, grocery options are very limited/expensive here and you will find little to no produce.
-We used our stroller to cart back groceries to our Airbnb in Zona Romantica.
+We used our stroller to cart back groceries to our Airbnb in Zona Romantica from Casa Ley.
 If you have a car, go grocery shopping outside of the city center for the most options and best prices.

 Other recommendations we did not have time to check out (all walking less than 10 minutes walking from where we stayed)